saintheraldfaust/saintheraldfaust/README.md

 I'm Leon Faust, a product designer and software engineer.

-This is the part where I confess: I have an unhealthy obsession with financial technology products.
+This is the part where I confess: I have an obsession with financial technology products.
 I love building them, maintaining them, and, of course, breaking them—just so I can fix them right after.
 Fortune favours the paranoid… and their friends (who would have thought?).

 So, what of it?
-Well, I happen to have founded https://mypursepay.com in 2024, a company committed to growing Nigeria’s wealth economy using software aided efforts.
+Well, I happen to have founded https://mypursepay.com in 2024, a company committed to growing Nigeria’s wealth economy using PRACTICAL AND SECURE software.
 A canvas I can paint on and leave any shred of ingenuity that comes of obsession (healthy or unhealthy).
 I talk about it a little bit more on here https://hackernoon.com/the-divide-of-failed-economy-and-its-citizens

 My recent projects https://www.nouveauleonfaustdesign.pro/ I also run a creative agency https://studio.xenoxforge.com <br>